-Asia Today: South Korea’s new virus cases dropping
+Asia Today: New virus cases drop in South Korea, Beijing

 In other developments in the Asia-Pacific region:

+— The chairman of a chain of pharmacies in Beijing has been sentenced to 15 years in prison for selling more than 500,000 counterfeit 3M Corp. masks during the coronavirus epidemic, news reports said Monday.
+Two people who colluded with Li Dong, chairman of Kang Baixin Pharmacy, also were sentenced to prison by the Chaoyang District Court, the Beijing News and other outlets reported, citing unidentified sources.
+There was no announcement from the court and phone calls to its press office weren’t answered.
+Li and co-defendants Li Yuzhang and Luo Hanyi were convicted of buying fake 3M masks and re-selling them to pharmacies or individuals, the news reports said.
+They said the defendants all denied the charges and said they would appeal their conviction.

-— China on Monday reported 18 new confirmed cases of coronavirus, with nine in the capital of Beijing and two in the neighboring province of Hebei.
-The numbers come as China as strengthened measures to eradicate the virus, including cancelling school classes and public events.
-Seven of the new cases were brought from outside China by Chinese citizens travelling from abroad, The National Health Council reported 89 people in treatment with COVID-19 and 129 people in isolation as suspected cases or for testing positive for the virus without showing symptoms.
-China has reported a total of 4,634 deaths from 83,396 cases of the virus.
+— China reported 18 new cases of the coronavirus, including nine in Beijing and two in neighboring Hebei province.
+It was the first time in more than a week that the number fell to single digits in an outbreak in the Chinese capital.
+Previously, the city had reported more than 20 cases every day for eight straight days.
+The total number of cases since the first one was confirmed on June 11 rose to 236.
+The fall in numbers comes after China strengthened measures to eradicate the virus in Beijing, including cancelling school classes and public events.
+The other seven new cases in China were brought from outside the country.
+The National Health Commission said 89 people remain in treatment with COVID-19 and 129 people are in isolation as suspected cases or for testing positive for the virus without showing symptoms.
+China has reported a total of 4,634 deaths among 83,396 cases of the virus.

+— Philippine officials say Saudi Arabia has asked the Manila government to bring home the remains of 282 Filipino workers, a repatriation delayed because of coronavirus restrictions.
+Labor Secretary Silvestre Bello III says Saudi King Salman made the urgent request himself.
+The workers died mostly of various illnesses, including COVID-19, in Saudi Arabia, where more than 800,000 Filipinos work.
+The Philippines asked that the three-day deadline be extended and that the bodies of about 50 Filipinos who died of COVID-19 disease be buried in Saudi Arabia, Bello said.
+He told The Associated Press Monday that the requests would likely be granted.
+The Philippines is a leading source of global labor and has been struggling to help bring home Filipinos who lost their jobs abroad while also dealing with the high number of infections within the country.
+Philippine officials have reported more than 30,000 infections, including 1,169 deaths, among the highest in Southeast Asia.

+— New Zealand reported two new cases of the coronavirus on Monday as a trickle of infected people continue to arrive at the border.
+The country of 5 million people now has nine active cases after having none at all earlier this month.
+Health officials say all those cases involve people who have recently arrived and are in quarantine, and there’s no evidence of community transmission.
+Still, many remain anxious community transmission could return, especially after health officials admitted making a mistake by allowing two women who had arrived from London to leave quarantine before they had been tested because a parent was dying.
+The women later tested positive and have isolated themselves.
+The latest two cases involve people returning from India and Pakistan.